 - Analytics components that behave like your other UI elements

-- Seamless authentication handling
+- Smooth authentication handling

 - Ability to mix analytics with your application logic